gertscha/dotfiles/neovim/.config/nvim/README.md

     R                   Replace characters until ESC is pressed ==                  Align indent of current line
-    =ap                 Align indent of current paragraph (ap => a paragraph)
+    =ap                 Align indent of current paragraph (ap => a paragraph) gcc                 Toggle comment for current line
+    gc[motion]          Toggles comment the region covered by the motion
     <C-a>               Increment first number on or to the right of cursor
     <C-x>               Decrement first number on or to the right of cursor
     c                   Delete based on motion and enter insert mode (ciw to change word)